BodenmillerGroup/steinbock/docs/install/docker.md

 [Install Docker](https://docs.docker.com/get-docker/)

+!!! note "Adding a user to the `docker-users` group on Windows hosts"
+    On Windows hosts, to add a user to the `docker-users` group using the Command Prompt (as administrator):

+        net localgroup /add docker-users <username>

+	Replace `<username>` with the name of the user (for domain accounts, use the `<domain>\<username>` format).

-## Installation
+## Usage

-Pull the latest version of the *steinbock* Docker container:
+In principle, the *steinbock* Docker container can be run on any Docker-enabled platform:

-    docker pull jwindhager/steinbock
+    docker run jwindhager/steinbock

 For reproducibility, it is recommended to always pull a specific release, e.g.:

-    docker pull jwindhager/steinbock:0.4.0

-## Configuration

-In principle, the *steinbock* Docker container can be run on any Docker-enabled platform:

     docker run jwindhager/steinbock:0.4.0

-However, commands that launch a graphical user interface (e.g., for Ilastik, CellProfiler) may require further system configuration and additional arguments to `docker run`.
-To simplify the use of the *steinbock* command-line interface, it is therefore recommended to create a `steinbock` alias for the command shown above, as explained in the following sections.
+Commands that launch a graphical user interface (e.g., for Ilastik, CellProfiler) may require further system configuration and additional arguments to `docker run`.
+To simplify the use of the *steinbock* command-line interface, it is therefore recommended to use a `steinbock` alias for the `docker run` command, as explained in the following.

 ### Windows

-To create a `steinbock` command alias for running the *steinbock* Docker container:
+On the Command Prompt, to create a `steinbock` command alias for running *steinbock*:

-    doskey steinbock=docker run -v "C:\data":/data jwindhager/steinbock:0.4.0 $*
+    doskey steinbock=docker run -v "C:\Data":/data jwindhager/steinbock:0.4.0 $*

-In the command above, adapt the path to your *steinbock* data/working directory (`C:\data`) and the *steinbock* Docker container version (`0.4.0`) as needed.
-The created alias enables running `steinbock` without typing the full Docker command.
+In the command above, adapt the path to your *steinbock* data/working directory (`C:\Data`) and the *steinbock* Docker container version (`0.4.0`) as needed.
+The created alias enables running `steinbock` from the current Command Prompt without typing the full Docker command.

 To check whether *steinbock* runs (this should print the *steinbock* Docker container version):